The Great Articles About Target Audience.

 This may include things that users could find useful when they arrive on the site (even though they may not have come for this reason), such as the ability to sign up for email update, subscribe o an RSS feed, search the site, enter a completion, or find out about your new upcoming product, it may also include information that is not really for the user (such as advertising.)

-If your site does not fulfill you visitors requirements quickly and easily they will go elsewhere, I am not saying you should ignore messages that the site owner wants featured jus that the need of the visitors should usually be considered o paramount importance.
+If your site does not fulfil your visitor’s requirements quickly and easily they will go elsewhere, I am not saying you should ignore messages that the site owner wants to be featured that the need of the visitors should usually be considered paramount importance.

 Once you have every possible kind o information on your list, and you have arranged it, you can fit your ideas back to what you are actually going to the web or this website, remember that unused ideas can always be used in a future update of the site, (you do not need to use every idea when your site launches).